DarkFlippers/unleashed-firmware/documentation/file_formats/TarHeatshrinkFormat.md

-# Heatshrink-compressed Tarball Format
+# Heatshrink-compressed Tarball Format {#heatshrink_file_format}

-Flipper supports the use of Heatshrink compression library for .tar archives.
+Flipper supports the use of Heatshrink compression library for `.tar` archives.
 This allows for smaller file sizes and faster OTA updates.

 Heatshrink specification does not define a container format for storing compression parameters.
 This document describes the format used by Flipper to store Heatshrink-compressed data streams.